In my involvement in the YouTube community I'm surprised how many questions about Private YouTube videos arise.

-I see many beginners posting this question because they’ve received a copyright strike against a Private Video and don’t know how or why this can happen.
+I see many beginners posting this question.
+They get a copyright strike against a Private Video and don't know how or why this happened.

-Manual takedowns/disputes by copyright holders make up only a tiny fraction of copyright claims and the majority are undertaken by YouTube’s automated system called Content ID.
+Manual takedowns/disputes by copyright holders make up only a tiny fraction of copyright claims.
+The majority are undertaken by YouTube's automated system called Content ID.

 Automated being the key word here.

-The system scans all uploads, Public, Private and Unlisted to compare against reference files, so just because a video is not viewable by humans doesn’t make it invisible to Content ID.
+The system scans all uploads - Public, Private and Unlisted - to compare against its reference files.
+Just because a video is not viewable by humans doesn't make it invisible to Content ID.

-As always I suggest staying squeaky clean and only uploading content you have 100% exclusive rights to, have express permission to use or are certain that you’re complying to appropriate fair use laws.
+As always I suggest staying squeaky clean and only uploading content you don't have 100% exclusive rights to, express permission to use, or are certain you're complying with fair use requirements.

 There are a number of companies that offer private video hosting for a fee and one that claims to have limited privacy options on their free account too.

-However up until this point I have had no real use for a private video host and so am unable to give a recommendation because I only recommend the tools that I use myself.
+However up until this point I have had no real use for a private video host, so can't give a recommendation as I only recommend the tools that I use myself.

-However because of the amount of times I get asked about alternative platforms for private Videos, especially those that can be embedded and locked to a specific URL that I need to look into this further on your behalf.
-So I am about to put the leading private video hosts through their paces and will report back to you my objective opinion on which is best and has the best private sharing features.
+However, I get asked about alternative platforms for private Videos all the time (especially those that can be embedded and locked to a specific URL).
+Because of this I need to investigate further on your behalf.
+I will shortly put the leading private video hosts through their paces and report back to you.
+Hopefully you'll fine my objective opinion on which is best and has the best private sharing features helpful.

 The previous people you shared this with won't receive any kind of update.